Maria-RD/ThaiBoost/README.md

 ## 🌐 Overview

-This web application, built using .NET with MVC, provides users with an experience to explore and understand Thailand-related Twitter campaigns.
+This web application, built using .NET Core 6.0 with MVC, provides users with an experience to explore and understand Thailand-related Twitter campaigns.
 The application features two distinct sections: one for a comprehensive list of campaigns and another offering detailed insights into each specific campaign.

 ## 🛠️ Getting Started